Board members

 BRISBANE, AUSTRALIA

 Joe has served on several University and industry collaborative Boards and bodies, including AMIRA International, JKMRC, the Ian Wark Institute, and the Minerals Tertiary Education Council.
-He is currently an independent Director of CRC ORE, which seeks a step change in efficiency by better integrating all steps in production from drill core to final product.
+He acted as CEO of CRC ORE, and then as Independent Director until its successful completion.

 Bryan Rairdan